mdelacre/W-ANOVA/README.md

 For each condition, 1.000.000 random datasets were generated, three test were performed on each datasets, and p-values were extracted and stored in .rds files

 2) Observed and expected power were computed for each test (F, F* and W) and for each condition, using the script "Observed and expected power for generated sample datasets.R"
-==> See "Power.xlsx" for raw obsered and expected power.
+==> See "Power.xlsx" for raw observed and expected power.

 3) Thanks to te function "Analyses on power.R", tThe three tests (F, F* and W) were compared in terms of:
 - raw power